RESEARCH STARTER

 Many cold clouds of gas and dust are scattered throughout the Milky Way galaxy, which are termed “giant molecular clouds.”
 In some cases, they appear as dark regions silhouetted against glowing background nebulosity.
 In other cases, they appear as dark areas that obscure background stars.
 These dark objects are also called Barnard objects, after their discoverer, Edward E. Barnard, near the end of the nineteenth century.

-At first the protostar is a cool blob of gas and dust several times larger than the solar system.
+At first, the protostar is a cool blob of gas and dust several times larger than the solar system.
 The low pressure that exists inside the protostar is incapable of supporting the cool gas that surrounds it.
 The protostar will begin to collapse under the influence of gravity.
 As the atoms within the protostar become more crowded, more collisions take place between the atoms.

 Thus, it is located in the upper right of the Hertzsprung-Russell diagram, which plots stars by their temperature and luminosity.

 The more massive the protostar, the faster it evolves.
-A protostar of 15 solar masses takes ten thousand years to evolve to the main sequence, that point when a protostar's shrinking builds heat to 10 million Kelvins, which is when nuclear fusion begins.
-For a 1-solar-mass protostar, the journey to the main sequence requires a million years.
+A protostar of 15 solar masses takes about ten thousand years to evolve to the main sequence, that point when a protostar’s shrinking builds heat to 10 million kelvins, which is when nuclear fusion begins.
+For a 1-solar-mass protostar, the journey to the main sequence requires about a million years.
 Nuclear fusion involves hydrogen combining to make helium and release energy.
 This thermonuclear process releases tremendous amounts of energy.
 The outpouring of energy creates conditions inside a protostar that finally halt gravitational collapse.
 Hydrostatic and thermal equilibrium are established, and a star is created.

 Astronomers are unlikely to observe the birth of a star in visible wavelengths because the surrounding globule or interstellar clouds hide the protostar.
 A cocoon nebula, a brilliant nebula embedded in clouds of interstellar grains that absorb visible light, surrounds this protostar.
 Heated to a few hundred Kelvins, it reradiates infrared radiation; both infrared and radio waves can penetrate these dust clouds.

 The most massive stars are the first stars to form.
 The more massive the protostar, the sooner it develops the necessary central pressure and temperature to initiate fusion reactions.
-The most massive main sequence stars are of spectral class O and B, which are luminous and hot.
+The most massive main-sequence stars are of spectral class O and B, which are luminous and hot.

 Astronomers refer to these areas as HI regions.
 The ionization energy has a dramatic effect on the globule or dark nebula in which the cluster of stars is forming.
 The hydrogen glows in the red portion of the spectrum at 6,563 angstroms.
-Nebulosities around these newborn stars shine red and are called emission nebula.
+Nebulosities around these newborn stars shine red and are called emission nebulae.

 The intense ultraviolet radiation of O and B stars can produce atomic excitation of HI regions.
 If the energy is of very high frequency and very short wavelength and strikes a neutral atom, it may cause the expulsion of an electron, termed photoionization.
 The free electron may then combine with a free proton.
 It would likely orbit in a high-energy orbit.
 As it descends to a lower-energy orbit, it gives off light.
 The Orion nebula is an example of this.

 Because the star-forming clouds are predominantly ionized hydrogen, they are termed HII regions.
 The few O and B stars at the core of the nebula producing ionizing radiation are called an OB association.
-With a density of one hydrogen atom per cubic centimeter, one O star may produce complete ionization for a radius of 600 light-years.
-In HII regions, the ionizing ultraviolet radiation from nearby stars is plentiful, and the electrons are ejected at the time of ionization with sufficiently high speeds to produce temperatures in interstellar gas of 10,000 Kelvins.
+With a density of one hydrogen atom per cubic centimeter, one O star may produce complete ionization for a radius of 220 to 330 light-years.
+In HII regions, the ionizing ultraviolet radiation from nearby stars is plentiful, and the electrons are ejected at the time of ionization with sufficiently high speeds to produce temperatures in interstellar gas of about 10,000 kelvins.
 Less than 10 percent of interstellar gas in the Milky Way is ionized.
 A newborn HII region buried deep within such a dark cloud would be detectable with radio rather than visible wavelengths.
 As new stars continue to develop, the HII region grows and eventually becomes visible at optical wavelengths.
 From the first O and B stars that develop in this dark cloud, a cavity is carved out by stellar winds and ultraviolet radiation.
 A shock wave forms where the outer edge of the expanding HII region encounters this giant molecular cloud.
 The shock wave compresses hydrogen gas, stimulating a new round of star birth.

 Any mechanism that can compress these interstellar clouds can trigger star formation.